templep/devops_old/dependabot.md

 ## 🤨 What is Dependabot?

 Dependabot is a bot that "Keep your dependencies secure and up-to-date".
-It is a service that is provided by GitHub and is free for open source projects.
+It is a service that is provided by GitHub and is free for open-source projects.
 It has 3 main features that can be enabled independently:
 - **Dependabot alerts**: Receive alerts for vulnerabilities that affect your dependencies and manually generate Dependabot pull requests to resolve these vulnerabilities.
 - **Dependabot security updates**: Allow Dependabot to open pull requests automatically to resolve Dependabot alerts.